 In December of 2003, Christian leaders in Jamaica printed articles in the local newspaper, warning people not to see his show because they thought André had satanic powers.

 When André first talked with members of Cru in 1961 about the potential of using his illusions as a way to relate the gospel to people, many rejected the idea.
 But the founder, Bill Bright, insisted that God could use this magician.

 And so André began helping to communicate the message of Jesus to college students, and to other audiences.
 He has been seen on more campuses worldwide than any other program in history—more than 3,000.

 On many campuses, more than twice as many students surrender their lives to Christ at André's performances as do through all other strategies.

-"André Kole is our top college evangelist today," says Larry Stephens, Campus Crusade's national evangelism coordinator.
+"André Kole is our top college evangelist today," says Larry Stephens, Cru's national evangelism coordinator.
 "I've never seen anyone as passionate as he to reach people for Christ."